VFD/SpecialCommand/README.md

 In my computer the answer is 850.
 This is not UTF8.

-To have UTF8 I have to type :
+To have UTF8 I have to type:

 ``` cmd
 CHCP 65001